johncarlomaula/telco-churn-project/telco_model.md

 train$ECheck <- as.factor(ifelse(train$PaymentMethod == "Electronic check", "Yes", "No"))

-# Verify the new features by comapring counts
+# Verify the new features by comaparing counts
 summary(subset(train, select = c("MonthlyContract", "Contract")))
 ```